GMNBNBNB/CSE-3902/README.md

 for level 2:
 Based on level 1, we added more monsters and plants, and Mario can get bigger after eating the flowers and add 1 health.
-And the larger Mario can send fireballs.
+And we added fog, which brightens the area when Mario has explored it.
+To make it easier, we didn't make the fog particularly dark.

 In level 3:
 Level 3 is a time-limited level, which states that the player must complete it by a specified time, or they will fail.